Main Content

 This realization made me want to learn more about accessibility to ensure our sites were genuinely accessible and to remediate others.

-When I began working on the accessibility issues for Martin County, I learned a lot from our dedicated team of web accessibility specialists (the ones who also built the report I linked to earlier).
+When I began working on the accessibility issues for Martin County, I learned a lot from our dedicated team of accessibility experts (the ones who also built the report I linked to earlier).
 They taught me that tools are just that—tools, and that it takes time and patience to catch errors that can’t be detected by automated accessibility tests.

 Changes in the roadmap from WCAG 2.1 to 2.2